-While working with dates in Excel, we often have to take a large number of dates as input.
+While working with dates in Excel, we often have to insert a large number of dates as input.
 It is quite troublesome to sit down and insert so many dates manually.
 But with a few tricks in Excel, we can avoid this troublesome act and insert dates automatically.
-Today I will be showing some of the approaches to achieve that.
+Today I will be showing how you can achieve that.

 Download Practice Workbook

 How to Insert Dates in Excel Automatically